 Approval of an amendment to the Partnership Agreement which would permit the Partnership to invest in securities issued by companies that are not necessarily engaged as one of their primary activities in the ownership, development or management of real estate while remaining in the real estate business and continuing to pursue suitable investments for the Partnership in the real estate markets.
 See "PROPOSED AMENDMENT TO PARTNERSHIP AGREEMENT."
-REASONS FOR THE AMENDMENT.....
+Reasons for the Amendment.....

 The Partnership intends to continue to invest its assets available for investment in undervalued assets in the real estate market, including residential development projects, land parcels for future residential and commercial development, non-performing loans, commercial properties and securities of entities which own, develop or manage significant real estate assets, including limited partnership units and securities issued by real estate investment trusts.
 While the Partnership believes opportunistic real estate investments continue to remain available, such investments have become more competitive to source and the increased competition may have an adverse impact on the spreads and the ability to find quality assets that provide returns sought by the Partnership.
 In addition, pending investment in real estate assets, the Partnership's investment funds have been invested primarily in short-term government obligations.
-Currently, the Partnership Agreement only permits the Partnership to invest in assets related to real estate unless such investments are of a short-term nature pending investment in real estate assets, such 7 as deposit accounts and money market funds.
-The General Partner believes that it is in the best interests of the Partnership and the Unitholders for the Partnership to be permitted to invest a portion of the Partnership's funds in assets outside the real estate market that may provide returns on its funds in excess of those available to the Partnership in the current real estate market or those currently received on investments in government securities.
+Currently, the Partnership Agreement only permits the Partnership to invest in assets related to real estate unless such investments are of a short-term nature pending investment in real estate assets, such as deposit accounts and money market funds.
+4 7 The General Partner believes that it is in the best interests of the Partnership and the Unitholders for the Partnership to be permitted to invest a portion of the Partnership's funds in assets outside the real estate market that may provide returns on its funds in excess of those available to the Partnership in the current real estate market or those currently received on investments in government securities.
 See "BACKGROUND," "DESCRIPTION OF INVESTMENTS" and "REASONS FOR AMENDMENT."
+Effect of Amendment on Unitholders and the \cdot Partnership.....

-EFFECT OF AMENDMENT ON UNITHOLDERS AND THE PARTNERSHIP.....
-The General Partner expects that investments pursuant to the proposed Amendment may result in increased Unitholder value and further diversification of its portfolio, although there can be no assurance thereof.
+The General Partner expects that investments pursuant to the proposed expanded business purposes of the Partnership may result in increased Unitholder value and further diversification of its portfolio, although there can be no assurance thereof.
 Nevertheless, there are certain risks which may also attend an expansion of the Partnership's business purposes.
 For a discussion of such risks, see "RISKS RELATED TO NON-REAL ESTATE INVESTMENTS" and "EFFECT OF AMENDMENT ON UNITHOLDERS AND PARTNERSHIP."
-CONSENT REQUIRED.....
+Consent Required.....

 Pursuant to the terms of the Partnership Agreement, the written consent to the proposed Amendment by Record Holders owning at least a majority of the outstanding Depositary Units is sufficient for the adoption of the Amendment.
-High Coast, which beneficially owns more than 50% of the outstanding Depositary Units, has confirmed to the Partnership that the Amendment proposed by the General Partner will be approved by its written consent, and thereby adopted by the Partnership, twenty (20) days from the date of this Information Statement.
-See "PROPOSED AMENDMENT TO PARTNERSHIP AGREEMENT" and "SECURITY
+Thus, it is contemplated that the Amendment proposed by the General Partner will be adopted by the Partnership twenty (20) days from the date of this Information Statement upon the written consent of Icahn, as beneficial holder of more than 50% of the outstanding Depositary Units.
+See "PROPOSED AMENDMENT TO PARTNERSHIP AGREEMENT" and "SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT."
+Audit Committee Approval.....

-6

-8

-OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT."

-CONFLICTS OF INTEREST.....